pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 **Hello Hello World Hello**
 ```

-We must remember that the grouping [[Syntax]] heavily depends on the RegEx flavor we're using.
+We must remember that the grouping syntax heavily depends on the RegEx flavor we're using.
 It's always recommended to check the documentation for the RegEx type we're using since some flavors might not even support group referencing.

 #### Named capturing groups

 Named capturing groups are very similar to an unnamed version; the only difference is that the first includes a tag we can custom define.

 Let us illustrate with an example where we match an email address and separate its parts into named capturing groups:

 ```RegEx